Breaks and lunches are staggered throughout the school day. All students have at least 2 breaks of 30 minutes each during the school day.

 Each student receives a school yearbook at the end of the school year.
 The yearbook provides a compilation of the school community’s memorable events and activities for the year as well as class specific pages.

-Ambrit organizes a comprehensive bus service for students for travel from home to school and back.
+Ambrit organizes a comprehensive bus service for students to travel from home to school and back.
 Every student will be responsible for his/her own behaviour while traveling on the school bus.
 Older students will be expected to remind younger children of the bus expectations.
-Please remember if you need to make a bus change or have any questions about procedures you must contact Miss Gigi at the school between 8:30 until 12:00 – 347 217 0724 or firstname.lastname@example.org There may be times when children miss their bus due to lack of communication so all changes to regular routines must be made clear to class teaches and to Ms. Gigi.
+Please remember if you need to make a bus change or have any questions about procedures you must contact Miss Gigi at the school between 8:30 until 12:00 at firstname.lastname@example.org.
+There may be times when children miss their bus due to lack of communication so all changes to regular routines must be made clear to class teaches and to Ms. Gigi.
 Other guidance for bus changes:

 - A guest is described as someone who is not a regular bus taker but is someone who is enrolled at Ambrit (non Ambrit students visiting the school for the day may not take the school bus)